civicrm/civicrm-dev-docs/docs/api/index.md

 2. Within the CivCRM menu, go to **Support > Developer** and either **API Explorer v3** or **API Explorer v4** (URL `/civicrm/api` or `/civicrm/api4`).

 !!! warning
-    The API explorer actually executes real API calls.
+    The API explorer executes real API calls.
 It can modify data!
 So if you execute a `Contact` `delete` call, it will really delete the contact.
 As such, any experimenting is best done within a test site.

 You can select the entity you want to use, for example `Contact` and the action you want to perform, for example `Get`.
 The API explorer will show you the specific code necessary to execute the API call you have been testing using the various API interfaces available.